bioforlife/bioforlife/README.md

 ## Hi there 👋🏿

 My name is Jessica Thomas.
-An aspiring data analyst from the Uk.
+An aspiring analyst from the Uk.
 - Analyse multiple datasets using Python and its associated libraries.
 - Produce dashboards on Tableau.
 - Produce presentations/reports highlighting critical insights from data.